bozdoz/docker-wordpress-initialize/README.md

 ## Also

-You can execute any wp cli commands in a docker-posts.sh file:
+You can execute any script within the cli container with an initialize.sh file:

-#### docker-posts.sh
+#### initialize.sh

 ```bash
 wp post create \